lhassa8/LMCP/QUICKSTART.md

 ## 🆘 Need Help?

+### Common Issues & Solutions

+**"Command not found: lmcp"**
+- Make sure your virtual environment is activated: `source lmcp-env/bin/activate`
+- Try reinstalling: `pip install --upgrade lmcp`

+**"Permission denied" or "Access denied"**
+- Use a virtual environment instead of system Python
+- On Windows: Run terminal as administrator only if needed

+**"Module not found" errors**
+- Activate your virtual environment in every new terminal
+- Check Python version: `python --version` (needs 3.9+)

+### More Help
 - **Examples**: Check the `examples/` folder for more ideas
 - **CLI Help**: Run `lmcp --help` for all commands
 - **Issues**: Open an issue at https://github.com/lhassa8/LMCP/issues